narayana-plivo/narayana-plivo/README.md

-# 👋 Hello, I'm narayana-plivo
+# 👋 Hello, I'm narayana

 Welcome to my GitHub!
 I'm passionate about building scalable applications with **Go** and **Python**.